Tomoki Kameda: Super bantamweight

+Kameda fought Angelo Leo for the IBF Featherweight Championship on May 24, 2025 in Osaka.
+He lost by decision.

 Personal life

-Tomoki Kameda grew up in a tough area of Osaka, Japan.
-Tomoki is the brother of Kōki Kameda and Daiki Kameda.
-Their father, Shiro, dreamt that all three sons would grow up to win world titles in boxing.

-At the age of 15, Tomoki Kameda relocated to Mexico in order to learn from Mexican boxing experts.
-He is fluent in Spanish.
+Kameda is fluent in Spanish.
+He married his wife, a Mexican woman, in October 2015.
+They have two sons.

 Nickname

 His early nickname in Japan was (亀田家最終兵器, Kameda-ke Saishū Heiki).
 It denotes "The Ultimate Weapon of the Kamedas".
 He later gained a Spanish nickname El Mexicanito which translates to "The Little Mexican", since he also trains and fights out of Mexico.
 He has started to earn the respect of Mexican boxing fans, due to his very aggressive style of fighting.